apache/hudi/website/docs/deployment.md

 Specifically, we will cover the following aspects.

  - [Deployment Model](#deploying) : How various Hudi components are deployed and managed.
- - [Upgrading Versions](#upgrading) : Picking up new releases of Hudi, guidelines and general best-practices.
+ - [Upgrading/Downgrading Versions](#upgrading--downgrading) : Picking up new releases of Hudi, guidelines and general best-practices.
  - [Migrating to Hudi](#migrating) : How to migrate your existing tables to Apache Hudi.

 ## Deploying